 - Log into STAT 1450.02 through Carmen. - Click on "MacMillan Higher Education" in the left navigation panel. - Click the Achieve link (note: if you encounter an error message or blank screen, you will need to adjust your browser settings and/or disable pop-up blockers). - Agree to Macmillan Learning terms of use and end user agreement. - Click on any Achieve assignment link to launch the assignment.
-Follow the associated steps and continue to your assignment page. - You are now enrolled in the course and can access future assignments through the Carmen links. - To access your e-book, select the textbook graphic on the far left of the Achieve homepage. - Need Help?
+Follow the associated steps and continue to your assignment page. - You are now enrolled in the course and can access future assignments through the Carmen links. - To access your e-book, select the down arrow next to your name in the upper right corner. - Need Help?
 The technical support team can be reached by phone, chat, or by email via the Student Support Community.
-To contact support please open a service request by filling out the webform:
+To contact support please open a service request by filling out the webform: - https://macmillan.force.com/macmillanlearning/s/contactsupport

-https://macmillan.force.com/macmillanlearning/s/contactsupport